 Thermal comfort and energy efficiency: Thermal comfort involves temperature, relative humidity and several factors such as local climatic conditions, cultural clothing and individual activities.
 The bioclimatic design strategies intend to generate comfort zones within a range of 18 to 25°C with a relative humidity of 20 to 80%.
 The project was designed with permeable walls throughout the perimeter of the building that allow cross ventilation.
 The courtyards enable air exchange and the evacuation of hot air by convection.
 Finally, solar protection is provided by the green roof and eaves overhang, generating shadowed areas that improve indoor comfort conditions.Download project entry poster - English (PDF, 4.89 MB) »Descargar cartel de proyecto - Español (PDF, 4.89 MB) »See more

-Member of the Global Holcim Awards jury 2015 Marc Angélil admires the Gold-winning “Articulated Site: Water reservoirs as …
+Member of the Global Holcim Awards jury 2015 Marc Angélil admires the Gold-winning “Articulated Site: Water reservoirs …

-Head of the Global Holcim Awards jury 2015 Mohsen Mostafavi remarks that the Gold-winning “Articulated Site: Water reservoirs …
+Head of the Global Holcim Awards jury 2015 Mohsen Mostafavi remarks that the Gold-winning “Articulated Site: Water …

 El premio internacional más importante para el diseño sostenible fue otorgado a un equipo de jóvenes arquitectos de …

-A landscape and urban design project for a public park in Medellín, Colombia, that merges social imperatives with technical …
+A landscape and urban design project for a public park in Medellín, Colombia, that merges social imperatives with …

 Mario Camargo from Colectivo720 in Colombia says his Holcim Awards Gold winning project builds a bridge between the …